Miracle-003/skillswapneu-graduation-project/docs/SRS-DOCUMENT.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Study Buddy Matching Platform is a standalone web application that integrates with:
+The skill swap Matching Platform is a standalone web application that integrates with:
 - PostgreSQL database for data persistence
 - AI services for intelligent onboarding
 - Real-time communication infrastructure